Board & Committees

 Risk management and internal control

 Melrose has implemented a Group Enterprise Risk Management programme, with complementary processes and procedures.
-During 2023, the Audit Committee continued to keep under review the Company’s internal financial controls systems that identify, assess, manage and monitor financial risks and other internal control and risk management systems, and the effectiveness of the Group’s risk management system, through regular updates from management.
-This included a review of the key findings presented by the external and internal auditors having agreed the scope, mandate and review schedule in advance.
+During 2024, the Audit Committee continued to keep the Company’s internal financial controls systems that identify, assess, manage and monitor financial risks and other internal control and risk management systems, and the effectiveness of the Group’s risk management system, under review through regular updates from management as well as from the Group’s internal auditors.
+This included regular reviews of the key findings presented by the internal auditors having agreed the scope, mandate and review schedule in advance as well as reviews with the external auditors.

 Ethics and compliance